-I also needed poetry to help me escape my natural prudery, my natural timidity about talking about sex or being crazy or out of line, because when I was seventeen and eighteen years old I was very proud, for all my avant-garditude, of being a nice upper middle-class boy in Cincinnati.
+I also needed poetry to help me escape my natural prudery, my natural timidity about talking about sex (imagine how I would have been during this digital age with simple and easy access to sexual content from sites such as TubeV Sex and so many more!) being crazy or out of line, because when I was seventeen and eighteen years old I was very proud, for all my avant-garditude, of being a nice upper middle-class boy in Cincinnati.
 What kind of poetry was that going to result in?
 I needed poetry to get me away from my ignorance, because although I had a pretty good education, I was very ignorant.
 Of course, I loved Eliot and Pound.
 Whether they were really smart or not I didn’t know, but they certainly seemed smart.
 I needed to get away from what was supposedly poetic subject matter.
 I had a high school teacher, Katherine Lappa, to whom I dedicated Wishes, Lies, and Dreams, who really helped me to do that.
 I needed poetry to get me away from my usual way of talking and writing.

 Shakespeare and Shelley were very helpful, Shakespeare because of the lift his iambic pentameter gives to almost anything one says: